 Thank you for your interest!

-Please view the profile below for our current open position.
+Please view the profile below for our current open positions.

 The Institute for China-America Studies is an independent nonprofit, nonpartisan research organization dedicated to strengthening the understanding of U.S.-China relations through expert analysis and practical policy solutions.